VarCharMax/pythonnet_osgeo/README.md

 `C:\Users\<user>\AppData\Local\Programs\OSGeo4W\bin`.

-Not clear why this setting isn't needed when running via pythonnet.
+This is, of course, the home of the gdal library, so it makes sense, but it's not clear why this setting isn't needed when running via pythonnet.
+Also, this has to be set via the console - attempting to set it in the script didn't work.
+Presumably this means imports are resolved prior to script execution.
+I have added a call to the OSGeo4W.bat file in the ve `activate.bat` file.

 The console app now supports reading SHP files using `gdal/ogr`, reprojecting using `pyproj`, calculations using `shapely`.